ICD-10 Code for Vascular Dementia

 Treatment Planning Considerations

-- Incorporating cognitive rehabilitation strategies
+- Incorporating cognitive rehabilitation strategies tailored to the individual’s needs

-- Coordinating care with other healthcare providers to manage symptoms effectively
+- Coordinating care with other healthcare providers to effectively manage symptoms

-How AutoNotes Helps with Vascular Dementia Documentation
+How AutoNotes Enhances Vascular Dementia Documentation